FormularSumo/formularsumo.co.uk/blog/2025/transport/index.md

 Averaging by time instead of distance presents a similar picture, with trains and planes a bit worse due to generally going longer distances in less time, while buses and ferries improve.

 It shouldn't really come as a surprise that private motor vehicles are so deadly given what they are.
 They're large, heavy chunks of metal going at high speeds in any direction that the drivers chooses to take them, often in spaces shared with or very close to pedestrians and cyclists.
 Unlike train or plane journeys, road vehicles don't follow fixed routes and schedules which avoid contact all other vehicles and people.
 Road vehicles are able to go anywhere, often weaving in any out of and overtaking each other, with drivers following new routes while doing their best to avoid all the other roads users and obstacles.
 On top of this, human drivers<sup><a id="n-5" href="#fn-5">5</a></sup> are generally bad drivers.
 They get tired, annoyed, drunk or sleep deprived (equally impairing), and sometimes even put some distorted perception of ego or pride/showing-off before the safety of others, not to mention speeding when they're late for something.
-Professional drivers, such as found in buses and trains, are at least being employed to follow the rules of the road and treat their passengers and others with respect and safety, and generally do this much better than private vehicles.
+Professional drivers, such as those found in buses and trains, are at least being employed to follow the rules of the road and treat their passengers and others with respect and safety, and generally do this much better than private vehicles owners.

 While we do seem to have got used to it, we should expect better from our transport systems.
 It's hardly an uncommon sight to see a crashed car on the motorway or on smaller roads, and I personally have people in my family who've suffered debilitating injuries or even death from these accidents.
-If none of the previous arguments have resonated with you this should: the number of people we're killing and seriously injuring with our car centric lifestyles is unacceptable, and needs to be solved.
+If none of the previous arguments have resonated with you this should: the number of people we're killing and seriously injuring with our car-centric lifestyles is unacceptable, and needs to be solved.
 A shift away from such high car usage - especially in our streets and other pedestrian-heavy areas, is a must in order to acheive this.